nuggslet/MGSM2Fix/README.md

 ```
 Where `0` and `1` refer to disk 1 and disk 2 respectively.

 See [makeppf](https://github.com/meunierd/ppf) for creating PPF3 patches/mods.
-PPF3 patches derived from original PSX CD releases should work correctly with Master Collection.
+PPF3 mods derived from original PSX CD releases should work correctly with Master Collection.

+If your mods conflict with the built-in Master Collection patches, for the time being it may be useful to disable the `GlobalRAM` and `GlobalCDROM` settings in **MGSM2Fix.ini**.
+Once all of the Master Collection patches have been identified and grouped (please help, there are lots!) this heavy-handed approach should no longer be necessary.

-Additional patch formats may be supported in future.
+Additional mod formats may be supported in future.

 ## Known Issues
 Please report any issues you see.